rimironenko/deepracer-model-creation-task/README.md

 # deepracer-model-creation-task

+This project is an AWS serverless application that automatically creates an AWS DeepRacer Model from the model files prepared by the [DeepRacer-For-Cloud local training](https://aws-deepracer-community.github.io/deepracer-for-cloud/).

+The entry point of the application is the S3 upload event of `hyperparameters.json` file in the S3 upload bucket of the DeepRacer-For-Cloud setup.
+The event invokes the Lambda function.

-This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
-It includes the following files and folders.
+The application is built and deployed with the SAM CLI.

+The project includes the following files and folders.

-- hello_world - Code for the application's Lambda function and Project Dockerfile.
+- app.py - Code of the application's Lambda function.
-- events - Invocation events that you can use to invoke the function.
-- tests - Unit tests for the application code.
+- Dockerfile - A Docker file of the Lambda function packaged as Image.
+- requirements.txt - The Python3 dependencies.
-- template.yaml - A template that defines the application's AWS resources.
+- template.yaml - A SAM template that defines the application's AWS resources.

-The application uses several AWS resources, including Lambda functions and an API Gateway API.
-These resources are defined in the `template.yaml` file in this project.
+The application uses several AWS resources that are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.

+## AWS DeepRacer

+[AWS DeepRacer](https://aws.amazon.com/deepracer/) is an AWS-managed service for studying the basics of Reinforcement Learning (one of the Machine Learning types) in a gamification mode.

+## deepracer-utils

+The Lambda function code uses `deepracer-utils` Python library from AWS Deepracer Community.

+[The library](https://github.com/aws-deepracer-community/deepracer-utils) provides a set of utilities including a `boto3` enhancement that allows to create a client for AWS DeepRacer service.

 ## Deploy the sample application